Amarisoft

 If you don't get ping reply from any of the attempt you did above, the first thing you need to check is to see the packet is going through eNB/gNB software stack.
 You can check it out through WebGUI.

-Enable the log capture for every elements on MME and increase GTPU Max size.
+Enable log capture for every MME element and increase the GTPU Max size.

-In most case of IP packet analysis, the first level check point is GTPU.
-So I set the display filter to GTPU only.
+In most IP packet analysis cases, the first checkpoint to look at is GTPU.
+Therefore, it is useful to set the WebGUI display filter to GTPU only.

 Tips